-B. Violation of Consumer Protections, Marketing Guidelines, or other Program Requirements
+C. Violation of Consumer Protections, Marketing Guidelines, or other Program Requirements

-In the event that the Program Administrator identifies that it believes an Approved Vendor and/or its Designee is not acting or has not acted in compliance with program requirements, including, but not limited to, demonstrating a lack of responsiveness to the Program Administrator's and/or IPA's notices or requests for information, the Program Administrator will notify the Approved Vendor (and the Designee, if applicable) through an e-mail that outlines the problematic behavior, explains how the behavior is non-compliant with program requirements, and may request more information about the issue.
-After a review of any such response, the Program Administrator will determine what discipline, if any, should apply to the Approved Vendor.
+In the event that the Program Administrator identifiesconcludes that it believes an Approved Vendor and/or its Designee is not acting or has not acted in compliance with programProgram requirements, including, but not limited to, demonstrating a lack of responsiveness to the Program Administrator's and/or IPA's notices or requests for information, the Program Administrator will notify the Approved Vendor (and the Designee, if applicable) through an e-mail that outlines the problematic behavior, explains how the behavior is non-compliant with program requirements, and may request more information about the issue.
+Approved Vendors and/or its Designee(s) are expected to act in a professional manner in any interactions with customers during the examination of a potential violation.

+After a review of any such response, the Program Administrator will determine what discipline, if any, should apply to the Approved Vendoror Designee.
 The Program Administrator will also provide a copy of the determination to the IPA.

-The Program Administrator's determinations of discipline may be appealed to the IPA, and the opportunity to appeal (as a well as a deadline by when such appeal should be made) will be communicated by the Program Administrator as part of its determination of discipline.
-To appeal to the IPA, an Approved Vendor should provide to the IPA a request for reconsideration of discipline in writing on company letterhead explaining its rationale for why it believes the Program Administrator's determination is in error as well as sharing any supporting information, documents, or communications.
-The IPA may request additional information and materials from the Approved Vendor, and/or seek to schedule a call or informal discussion with the Approved Vendor to learn more about the basis for the Approved Vendor's position.
+The Program Administrator's determinations of discipline may be appealed to the IPA, and the opportunity to appeal (as a well as a deadline by when such appeal should be made, which will be no longer than two weeks from disciplinary decision, unless indicated otherwise) will be communicated by the Program Administrator as part of its determination of discipline.
+To appeal to the IPA, an Approved Vendor or Designee should provide to the IPA a request for reconsideration of discipline in writing on company letterhead explaining its rationale for why it believes the Program

+Administrator's determination is in error as well as sharing any supporting information, documents, or communications.
+The IPA may request additional information and materials from the Approved Vendor or Designee, and/or seek to schedule a call or informal discussion with the Approved Vendor or Designee to learn more about the basis for the Approved Vendor's or Designee's position.
 The IPA will endeavor to issue final determinations on discipline, including a supporting rationale for its decision, as soon as practicable after the receipt of an appeal and review of relevant information.